 Left: The sight of train crossing Bridgewater bridge will disappear when all operations are transferred from Hobart.
 On 4 April DQ loco 2003 lead 2101, 2134 and 2005 off the bridge on Boyer-bound light engine movement 566 [Michael Dix]

 Recent issues have included articles on the B class locomotives of the TGR, the Brighton transport hub, current locomotive fleet, Sharps Siding, Looking back at the Tasman Limited, West Coast Wilderness Railway rollingstock, PNT's wagon fleet, MKA CLass locomotives, steam locomotive P1, Corridor passenger trains on the TGR, Hobart Regatta trains, as well as news on Tasrail and the various preservation groups.
 For full details see the index and back issues list.

 For images of recent covers, and links to the photographs, please see the TRN covers page

 TRN can also be obtained direct from the publishers.
-Subscription costs for within Australia are $27.80 for one year, and cover issues 250 to 253.
+Subscription costs for within Australia are $27.80 for a four issue cycle, and cover issues 250 to 253.
 Tasmanian subscriptions are $28.80 and includes membership to the ARHS.
-As a guide, International subscription rates for this year were $AUS38 (New Zealand) and $AUS42 (Rest of world).
-Copies of TRN are available in New Zealand from New Zealand Railfan Magazine.
+As a guide, International subscription rates for this year were $AUS38 (New Zealand) and $AUS42 (Rest of world). .

 The ARHS have range of back copies of TRN available, covering many issues over the past ten years.
 Our back issues list also lists the articles and photographs contained in each issue.